gforester/HAR/README.md

 ** Load Activity labels and Features text files: ** This section of the code loads the activity labels and features text files.
 The default activity labels columns are renamed to "IDAct", "activity".
 The default features column names are renamed to "id", "featureVariable".
-Regular expression is used to replace the characters ()-.
+Updated the feature names to be more human readable and replace the characters ()-.
 I found that these characters are not valid in column names.
 In initial debugging they were replaced with "."
 A character vector, __featureColnames__ is generated and used in the read.file col.names parameter.
 This eliminated the requirement to rename the default V1 to V561 column names.

 ** Load Test Files **
 This section merges the activity labels with test activities, subject, and features measurement data.
 In addition the code extracts a subset of the signal measurement data __mean(): Mean value__  and __std(): Standard deviation__